Muhammad-izhaan/Muhammad-izhaan/README.md

 Connect with Me 🌟
 Feel free to reach out!
 Whether it’s a coding challenge, a project idea, or just a friendly chat, I’m all ears. 💌

-Let’s connect on LinkedIn: Mohammad Izhaan 👈
+Let’s connect on LinkedIn: Muhammad Izhaan 👈

 Thanks for stopping by!
 Happy coding! 🚀